depject/deptest/README.md

 }

 //lines below would normally be in test.js or similar
-//combine your tests with with your other modules const modules = combine([tests, deptest])
+//combine your tests with your other modules const modules = combine([tests, deptest])

 //Run the tests!